Jitters over ECB's cautious stance push euro zone yields higher

-LONDON Euro zone bond yields rose on Friday with investors anxious the European Central Bank's policy meeting had ushered in a new "wait-and-see" stance.
+Jan 30 Citigroup Inc said on Monday it would speed up the transformation of its U.S. mortgage business by exiting servicing operations by the end of 2018.

-Having already risen on Thursday, yields on Germany's 30-year Bunds DE30YT=TWEB rose over 8 basis points to 0.59 percent, the highest level since the day after the Brexit vote in June.
+LONDON, Sept 9 Euro zone bond yields rose sharply in early trading on Friday with investors anxious the European Central Bank's policy meeting had ushered in a new "wait-and-see" stance".

-Most euro zone government bond yields were also up 3-5 bps on Friday.
+Most other euro zone government bond yields were also up 2-4 bps on Friday.

-The ECB left monetary policy unchanged the day before and gave few hints about its next move.
+The ECB left monetary policy unchanged the day and gave few hints about its next move.

 "The ECB has gone from 'jumping the gun' to 'wait and see' mode and that has taken the market a little bit by surprise," said David Schnautz, a rates strategist at Commerzbank.